salmon-donate/salmon-donate/README.md

 - Docker, Docker Compose

 ### Instalation
-> **Note:** For the ARM64 architecture, you should build the Quarkus backend manually.

 This section describes how to deploy the project for development and testing purposes, without a detailed explanation of potential caveats for production setup, just the bare minimum.

 - Clone the repo